 Business offer in compromise acceptance is possible, although more difficult than a personal OIC.
-THe requirements are stricter and the IRS is tougher on acceptance.
-In order get your best chance at acceptance hire a professional to do it for you.
+The requirements are stricter and the IRS is tougher on acceptance.
+In order to get your best chance at acceptance hire a professional to do it for you.

-If you would like a free, no obligation consultation with one of our tax attorneys, call us at (888) 515-4829, respond to our live chat agent, or fill out the form below.
-You get a free expert analysis on your case and feel more informed about your choices.
+If you would like a free, no-obligation consultation with one of our tax attorneys, fill out the form here or call us at (888) 515-4829.
+You get a free expert analysis of your case and feel more informed about your choices.